Office of Professional Accountability

 Our mission is to constantly improve and achieve a more trusted and transparent accountability system.
 In order to do this, OPA focuses on six areas:

 - Investigation of complaints, facilitation of mediation services and audits of police performance.

 - Review use of force incidents, officer involved shootings and pursuits.

 - Examine patterns of behavior of officers to prevent future errant behavior.

 - Facilitate legal and judicial requests for information.

 - Evaluate police regulations and make policy and procedure recommendations.

 - Improve transparency by meeting, listening and collaborating with community members concerning accountability improvements or education on police procedures.

 Complaints of misconduct brought forward by the public or generated internally are documented and evaluated to determine how to best respond and proceed.
 Allegations of misconduct are independently investigated and recommended findings are certified and forwarded to command staff personnel (Captain or above) for review or discipline recommendations.
 To initiate a complaint, you may start the process by completely the Service/Complaint Form.

 The Chief of Police, who retains sole authority, makes a final determination as to the findings or discipline.
 The citizen is then informed of the results of the investigation.
-If the citizen is dissatisfied with the result, he/she may contact the Chief of Police or file an appeal with the Citizen’s Police Review Commission (CPRC).
+If the citizen is dissatisfied with the result, he/she may contact the Chief of Police or file an appeal with the Community Police Review Commission (CPRC).